subirvarma/GeneralCognitics/_posts/InteractingParticleSystems.md

 - Skip connections and Attention as ways to reduce the average connection length L
 - Analogy with Spin Glasses
 - Hopfield Networks
+- Re-Normalization Applied to Neural Networks
+- Models of Space Time